ctornau/latex/README.md

 Please follow the link https://bitbucket.org/tornau/latex to an example BitBucket repository.

+## Build Latex-PDF with Azure DevOps

+To be written

 ## Run it locally

 Have your LaTeX-files to compile in the following directory ```c:\your\location``` and run the following Docker-command